-Personal Branding: 7 steps to create yours + definition
+Personal Branding: 7 Steps to Create Yours + Definition

 What we’ll look at in this article:

-• The 7 steps to develop your personal branding.
+• The 7 steps to develop it.

-• 3 examples of very successful personal branding.
+• 3 examples of very successful brand.

 Personal branding is a marketing practice that consists in communicating about your expertise, ideas and values.
 The goal is to become a reference in the subject matter.
-The person puts himself forward and is at the center of the strategy.
+The person puts himself forward and is at the center of the marketing strategy.

 Why is creating your personal branding so important?

 Instead of being the one who asks, you become the one who is asked.
-Beyond being a significant comfort, it is above all a very powerful advantage over your competitors who don’t have one.😇
+Beyond being a significant comfort, it is above all a powerful advantage over your competitors who don’t have one.😇

-The benefits of good personal branding are:
+The benefits of good brands online are:

 • Attracting prospects through content.